Jonnu Smith: 2019 season

 Smith finished the 2019 season setting career-highs in receptions with 35 and receiving yards with 439 along with tying a career-high in touchdowns with three while also rushing four times for 78 yards in 16 games and 14 starts.
-The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
+The Titans finished second in the AFC South with a 9–7 record and made the playoffs as the #6-seed.
 In the Divisional Round against the Ravens, Smith caught a one-handed touchdown during the first quarter of the 28–12 road victory.
+He finished the game with two receptions for 12 yards and the aforementioned touchdown.
+During the AFC Championship Game against the Chiefs, Smith had three receptions for 38 yards in the 35–24 road loss.

 2020 season

-After recording a receiving touchdown in Week 1 in a 16–14 victory over the Denver Broncos, Smith had four receptions for 84 yards and two touchdowns in a 33–30 victory over the Jaguars in Week 2.
-Three weeks later against the Bills on Tuesday Night Football, Smith recorded five receptions for 40 yards and two touchdowns in the 42–16 win.
-During Week 10 against the Indianapolis Colts, he scored his first professional rushing touchdown in the 34–17 loss.
+After recording four receptions for 36 yards and a touchdown during the narrow season-opening 16–14 road victory over the Denver Broncos, Smith had four receptions for 84 yards and two touchdowns during a Week 2 33–30 victory over the Jaguars.
+Three weeks later against the Bills on Tuesday Night Football, he caught five passes for 40 yards and two touchdowns in the 42–16 victory.

+During Week 9 against the Chicago Bears, Smith caught two passes for 32 yards and a touchdown in the 24–17 victory.
+In the next game against the Indianapolis Colts on Thursday Night Football, he recorded two receptions for 14 yards and his first rushing touchdown during the second quarter of the 34–17 loss.
+The following week against the Ravens, Smith had four receptions for 20 yards and a touchdown in the 30–24 overtime road victory.
+During a Week 16 40–14 road loss to the Green Bay Packers on Sunday Night Football, he caught three passes for 30 yards and his eighth touchdown of the season.

-Smith finished the 2020 season setting career-highs in receptions with 41, receiving yards with 448, and receiving touchdowns with eight in 15 games and 14 starts.
+Smith finished the 2020 season setting career-highs in receptions with 41, receiving yards with 448, and receiving touchdowns with eight while also rushing twice for four yards and a touchdown in 15 games and 14 starts.
+The Titans finished atop the AFC South with an 11–5 record and qualified for the playoffs as the #4-seed.
+During the Wild Card Round against the Ravens, Smith had two receptions for nine yards in the 20–13 loss.